lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

     # ^ Shebang-Line, so that it is known that this is a bash file
     # -l means 'load this as login shell', so that /etc/profile gets loaded and you can use 'module load' or 'ml' as usual

-    # If you use this script not via `./run.sh' or just `srun run.sh', but like `srun bash run.sh', please add the '-l' there too.
+    # If you don't use this script via `./run.sh' or just `srun run.sh', but like `srun bash run.sh', please add the '-l' there too.
     # Like this:
     # srun bash -l run.sh